Corneliox/Image-Processing-Final-Exam-PyGUI/README.md

    - **Upload an image** from your computer
    - **Select the desired processing step & Adjust parameters** for sharpening, smoothing, edge detection, and image segmentation
    - **View Result**
-3. Processed image will be saved automatically in the `data/output/` folder.
+3. Processed image will be saved if you click the `save` button.

 ---
 ## **Folder Structure**